-Elgato Thunderbolt 2 Dock -- for any MacBook using Thunderbolt 2, this dock has you covered with all the basic ports such as Ethernet, HDMI, SD reader, and USB-A 3.0.
+- Elgato Thunderbolt 3 Pro Dock — for any MacBook Pros using Thunderbolt 3, this dock has you covered with all the basic ports such as Ethernet, HDMI, SD reader, and USB-A 3.0 and USB-C.

-Tikko USB C Hub -- compatible with any Mac using USB-C tech, this dock is also fairly versatile and includes everything you need to act like your ports never disappeared in the first place.
+- VAVA USB C Hub 8-in-1 Adapter — compatible with any Mac using USB-C tech, this dock is also fairly versatile and includes everything you need to act like your ports never disappeared in the first place.

-Towond Aluminum Thunderbolt 3 USB Type-C Hub -- designed specifically for the 2016/2017 MacBooks, this integrates seamlessly and appears to be an extension of your Mac, making it a truly sleek accessory.
+- Anker USB C Hub Adapter — integrates seamlessly and appears to be an extension of your Mac, making it a truly sleek accessory.
 Includes the basic HDMI, SD, and USB slots (no ethernet).

 Who Should Get This?